erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 # KZG Poly-commit Scheme

-In this lecture, we will use KZG [[Kate-Zaverucha-Goldberg’10]](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) polynomial commitment scheme.
+In this lecture, we will use KZG [[Kate-Zaverucha-Goldberg'10]](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) polynomial commitment scheme.

 Fix some finite cyclic group $\mathbb{G}$ of order $p$.
-This group basically has some generator value $G$ and the group consists of it’s multiplications:
+This group basically has some generator value $G$ and the group consists of it's multiplications:

 $$
 \mathbb{G} = \{0, G, 2G, 3G, \ldots, (p-1)G\}